-This rough analogy is just another way of saying that the Capital One® QuicksilverOne® Cash Rewards Credit Card allows cardholders with average to limited credit to build their score while simultaneously enjoying perks (and cash back!) usually reserved for upper-echelon cash-back credit cards.
+The Capital One® QuicksilverOne® Cash Rewards Credit Card allows cardholders with average to limited credit to, with responsible use, build their score while simultaneously enjoying perks (and cash back!) usually reserved for upper-echelon cash-back credit cards.
 Its mainstay is 1.5 percent flat-rate cash back on all purchases with other amenities. an array of tools to keep an eye on your credit and Platinum Mastercard® benefits like extended warranty protection, price protection and travel accident insurance.
 With only a small annual fee of $39 and no rotating categories, the QuicksilverOne® offers one of the simplest cash- back programs out there and it's still an option even if your credit is less than excellent.

 Capital One® QuicksilverOne® Cash Rewards Credit Card’s best features: